Position

 Qualifications

-• Current licensure as a Physical Therapist in the state of practice.
+• Licensed Physical Therapist in the state of employment.

-• Minimum of 5 years of clinical experience in physical therapy, with at least 2 years in a leadership or management role.
+• Minimum of 5 years of experience in a clinical physical therapy setting, with at least 2 years in a leadership role.

 • Strong leadership and management skills.